Clinical Services Hereditary Cancer

 How are samples sequenced?

 Our Hereditary Cancer service is delivered through our Next Generation Sequencing (NGS) pipeline.
-We use Cell3 target enrichment and Illumina sequencing to generate high-quality sequencing data.
+We use Cell3 target enrichment and NGS to generate high-quality sequencing data.

 The report